Skip to main content

 Career support

-The School of the Arts offers a range of career support, including for students interested in working during their year abroad.
+The School of Languages Linguistics and Film offers a range of career support, including for students interested in working during their year abroad.
 Final year students can attend two bespoke events: 'What a difference the year abroad makes', which highlights how the year abroad helps you stand out in the graduate job market, and 'Career avenues for literature students', which explains the wide range of career options and how studying comparative literature prepares students for them.
 Alumni share their own experience at both events.

 Our careers team can also offer: